-Ontario is a wonderful part of Canada with green forests, and interesting cities and great National and Provincial Parks.
+Ontario is a wonderful part of Canada with green forests, interesting cities, and great National and Provincial Parks.

 While you should definitely spend a couple of days in Toronto, there are lots of great road trips from Toronto that will whisk you away from the big city to some of the most beautiful places this attractive province has to offer.

 It doesn’t matter if you are looking to spend some time at a lovely lake, admire the thundering Niagara Falls or take a city trip to Montreal or Ottawa, this post with the best short trips from Toronto by car has got you covered!